MayroseLab/MayroseLab/Cluster introduction.md

 # MayroseLab
 Welcome to the Mayrose Lab Cluster!
-This guide will help you get started with using our cluster For any information about the cluster. here is an IT power guide- https://computing.tau.ac.il/pt_hpc_power
+This guide will help you get started with using our cluster.

+For any information about the cluster, here is an IT power guide- https://computing.tau.ac.il/pt_hpc_power

-First, make sure you have a user and appropriate permissions.
+As the first step, make sure you have a user and appropriate permissions.
 If you don't have access yet, please get in touch with the HPC and IT team.

 **Connecting to the Cluster**
 ------